chauhoang99/2025_July_data_merging_test/README.md

 # Data cleaning

 - String sanitization.
-- Using Pydantic serializers to validate and transform field data.
+- Using Pydantic serializers to validate and transform the attributes.

 # Data Selection